rehierl/node-tree-outliner/1-3-hierarchies/1-3-characteristic-subset.md

 Even though a CSS is not necessarily an element in P (i.e. not an explicit entity), any CSS is understood to exist within the corresponding hierarchy.
-That is, because the CSS of any set in P can be determined at any time.
+That is because the CSS of any set in P can be determined at any time.

 **CLARIFICATION**
 The **set of all characteristic subsets (CSS)** is defined as follows: